mellowcandle/bitwise/README.md

 Some of the features include:
 * Interactive ncurses interface
-* Command line interface that supports base conversion.
+* Command line calculator supporting all bitwise operations.
 * Individual bit manipulator.
 * Bitwise operations such as NOT, OR, AND, XOR, and shifts.